jennyinc777/WearableComputing/CODEBOOK.md

 date: "The date here"
 ---

-## Project Description
+## Codebook Description
-Short description of the project
+This code book modifies and updates the original codebook from the Human Activity Recognition Using Smartphones Dataset to indicate all the variables and summaries calculated, along with units, and any other relevant information.

-## Study design and data processing
+## Study Design

-### Collection of the raw data
+#### Collection of the raw data
-Description of how the data was collected.

-### Notes on the original (raw) data
-Some additional notes (if avaialble, otherwise you can leave this section out).
+The original data came in a zip file called `UCI HAR Dataset.zip`.
+This zip file contained:
+1. `test` folder
+2. `train` folder
+3. `activity_labels.txt` - Links the class labels with their activity name
+4. `features.txt` - List of all features
+5. `features_info.txt` - Shows information about the variables used on the feature vector
+6. `README.txt`

 ## Creating the tidy datafile